benbrastmckie/ModalHistory/README.md

 ### [Week 01: Early Modal Systems](https://github.com/benbrastmckie/ModalHistory/blob/master/1_modal_logic/01_week/01_week.md) (Feb 10)

+> Problem Set #2: Axiomatic Proofs (due prior to class week 03)

 This week will focus on the proof systems that Lewis and Langford developed for modal logic, as Barcan Marcus' extension to the first-order.

-> Problem Set #1: Tooling (due prior to class)

 - Lewis, C. I. “A New Algebra of Implications and Some Consequences.”
 The Journal of Philosophy, Psychology and Scientific Methods 10, no. 16 (July 1913): 428–38. https://doi.org/10.2307/2012900.
 - ———.
 “Alternative Systems of Logic.”
 The Monist 42, no. 4 (October 1932): 481–507.